Jace Sternberger: Seattle Seahawks

 Sternberger signed with the practice squad of the Seattle Seahawks on September 23, 2021.

 Washington Football Team

 Sternberger signed with the Washington Football Team on October 6, 2021.
 He was waived on November 2.

 Pittsburgh Steelers

 On November 23, 2021, Sternberger was signed to the Pittsburgh Steelers practice squad.
 He signed a reserve/future contract with the Steelers on January 18, 2022.
 He was waived on August 30.

 On November 11, 2022, the Cleveland Browns hosted Sternberger for a workout.

 Birmingham Stallions

 On January 26, 2023, Sternberger signed with the Birmingham Stallions of the United States Football League (USFL).
 On July 24, he was released from his contract to sign with an NFL team.

 Buffalo Bills

 On July 25, 2023, Sternberger signed with the Buffalo Bills.
 He was released on August 27.

 Birmingham Stallions (second stint)

 On November 20, 2023, Sternberger re-signed with the Stallions.
 He was named to the 2024 All-UFL team on June 5, 2024.
+He announced his retirement in December 2025, one of several players and coaches who ended their associations with the UFL ahead of a reorganization under incoming owner Mike Repole.